amits248/SQL-Analytics-Engine/README.md

 SQL — window functions, CTEs, and index-aware query design — plus a thin Python layer for data generation and charting.

-**Every number in this README was produced by actually running the queries in this repo against the generated database** — nothing here is illustrative or hand-typed.
-Re-run `scripts/run_analysis.py` yourself to reproduce all of it.

-## Why this project

-Most "SQL portfolio" repos run a handful of `SELECT` statements against a toy table.
-This one is built the way an analyst actually works: a normalized schema, a data-generation step with realistic (and intentionally non-uniform) behavior baked in, indexing decisions that are benchmarked rather than assumed, and analyses that end in a business decision, not just a result set.

 ## Schema

 ```mermaid